 More likely than not, peer learning is happening informally in a lot of workplaces.
 According to the Harvard Business Review, they report that 55 percent of employees will often turn to their peers when they want to learn something new.

-An advantage of peer learning in the workplace is that it is more cost-effective when compared to traditional training.
+One of the peer and social learning benefits is it’s far more cost-effective when compared to traditional training.
 You won’t need to hire outside experts or trainers.
 Instead, you’ll only need to cultivate opportunities for your employees to work together.

 {{video-component-2}}